HappyCerberus/playground-alwqqnqb/palindromes.md

 For case 2, let's consider an example. `xabaxcxabay`, the palindrome at center `c` is `abaxcxaba`.
 What can we say about the palindrome at center `b`?
 Well, it's mirrored palindrome extends beyond the left side of the bigger palindrome.
 Is it possible that it extends past the right side of the palindrome?
 It isn't, if it did, the entire string would have to be `xabaxcxabax`, but then the palindrome at center `c` would be the entire string.

 For case 3, this is the only case where we can't determine the length of the palindrome from the mirrored section.
 We at least know that the part fully contianed within the greater palindrome is already a palindrome, so we can continue checking just after the greater palindrome.

+We still need to deal with one small problem.
+This algorithm relies on having a center of a palindrome be a single character.
+Fortnuatelly we can simply pad the string with special characters, in which case if the center of the string is inbetween two characters, it will now be on the special character.

 ```C++ runnable
 // { autofold